- Come and feel the Spanish soul, from architecture and contemporary art to live handcrafting and traditions!

 Built in 1929 for the Barcelona International Exhibition, Poble Espanyol sets explorers loose in Spain without them ever having to leave the Catalan capital.

 This 'village' is home to 117 buildings from all over the country - and all kinds of Spanish architecture.
 Impressive reproductions of typical streets, squares, and activities give you the full flavor of a country in one place.

-The onsite Fran Daurel Museum has over 300 works by internationally renowned artists, including Picasso, Dalí, and Miró.
+The onsite Fran Daurel Museum provides one of the best collections of contemporary art in Barcelona.
+Enjoy Informalism, Surrealism, Expressionism and more.
+See over 300 works by internationally renowned artists, including hometown hero Miró and sculptor Eduardo Chillida.